rockettheme/docs/Docs/wordpress/themes/notio/particle_newstabs.md

 ![](assets/particle_newstabs1.jpeg)

-The **News Tabs** particle displays article titles in elegant, easy-to-navigate tabs.
+The **News Tabs** particle displays post titles in elegant, easy-to-navigate tabs.

 Here are the topics covered in this guide: